masolimano/maneage/README-hacking.md

      Gnuastro, go through the analysis steps in `reproduce/analysis` and remove all its use cases (clearly marked).

- - **Input dataset**: The input datasets are managed through the `reproduce/analysis/config/INPUTS.conf` file.
-It is best to gather all the information regarding all the input datasets into this one central file.
-To ensure that the proper dataset is being downloaded and used by the project, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and include that in `INPUTS.conf` so the project can check it automatically.
-The preparation/downloading of the input datasets is done in `reproduce/analysis/make/download.mk`.
-Have a look there to see how these values are to be used.
-This information about the input datasets is also used in the initial `configure` script (to inform the users), so also modify that file.
-You can find all occurrences of the demo dataset with the command below and replace it with your input's dataset.
+ - **Input datasets**: The input datasets are managed through the `reproduce/analysis/config/INPUTS.conf` file.
+It is best to gather the following information regarding all the input datasets into this one central file: 1) the SHA256 checksum of the file, 2) the URL where the file can be downloaded online.
+Please read the comments at the start of `reproduce/analysis/config/INPUTS.conf` carefully.

-     ```shell
-     $ grep -ir wfpc2 ./*
-     ```

  - **`README.md`**: Correct all the `XXXXX` place holders (name of your project, your own name, address of your project's online/remote